 The marinara sauce was first created by a fisherman's wife, credited with creating the dish.
 Today, the sauce is made with a slow, cold fermentation method.
 It is the most traditional way to create this dish, but some differences set it apart.

-Pizzeria Rossa Specialises in Gourmet-Quality Pizza al Taglio
+Pizzeria Rossa Specializes in Gourmet-Quality Pizza al Taglio

 The Roscioli family has long specialized in a scrumptious pizza al taglio.
 It is a popular option for locals and tourists alike.